 “ I’m sorry you misunderstood me.”

-Some narcissistic people will not apologies, those that do it will either be last resort to help themselves or twisted to why as to why it was your fault they behaved how they did.
+Some narcissistic people will not apologise.
+Those that do it will either be a last resort to help themselves or twisted as to why it was your fault they behaved how they did.

 If your narcissist ever apologised, how did they phrase it to you?